StreamRaiders/streamraiders.github.io/violators.markdown

 <div style="display: flex">
 <div style="flex: 1">

 <h5>The following Stream Raiders captains have violated the <a href="https://captain.tv/guidelines" target="_blank" rel="noopener noreferrer">Guidelines</a> by allowing, supporting, promoting, encouraging or spreading harassment in their communities.
+It is perfectly fine to ban players from your battles, but it is a violation of Guidelines (i.e., harassment) to call them <em>names</em>.
 Of course, most of them would deny any such activity.
-Sometimes even going as far as stating the opposite and claiming it's not based on anything factual.</h5>
+Sometimes even going as far as stating the opposite and claiming it's not based on anything factual or lacking any rhyme or reason.</h5>

 <h6>The harassment will doubtfully stop spreading faster than COVID19 until CTV start to actually enforce their own Guidelines.
 In other words, never.</h6>